xxxAdam69xxx/portablecdm/Rapporter/Konrad - Personal Reflection.md

 How to get there: I will do this by attending the meeting next week and making sure to know as much as I can about the environment and the interactions before we actually start with the coding.

+# Week 4

+**What do I want to learn or understand better?**

+Where I am: Yesterday, I started playing with the code a little bit to see if I understand it.
+Together with Emil we tried to reverse the ordering of events for a portcall to see if we could manage it, but we actually couldn’t.
+Unfortunately, we didn’t manage to do it, but we only tried very briefly.
+I do have a better understanding of exponent and where android studio comes in right now though.

+Where I want to be: Be able to see which part in the code I need to change in order to make the high-level changes I want and the be able to make changes in the code easily.

+How to get there: Simply by experimenting like I did with trying to reorder the portcall listview, but this time try for more than 15 minutes.

+**How can I help someone else, or the entire team, to learn something new?**

+Where I am: This week I helped most of the team to get their development environment up and ready, and recommended sublime as their editor.
+I also wrote a short summary of the relevant parts from the scenario from github together with Emil.

+Where I want to be: Understand JavaScript and the codebase well enough to help my teammates when they struggle with something.
+Also I will try to learn Git well enough to teach it.

+How to get there: Same answer as in the first question.

+**What is my contribution towards the team’s application of scrum?**

+Where I am: I was at the wednesday meeting with the product owners and discussed our user stories with them.
+Helped in refining these later on as well.
+Helped plan out the next week and what we want to accomplish before that.
+This week’s sprint still didn’t feel completely legit though.

+Where I want to be: Once again I think that next week will be the first proper sprint, since we are meeting the terminal contact person on monday and will have a meeting directly afterwards.

+How to get there: Make sure we have clearly defined tasks for the sprint next week.
+Make them on monday.

+**What is my contribution towards the team’s deliveries?**

+Where I am: As mentioned before I helped my team get their development environments ready this week, which was our main deliverable, since we haven’t had the chance to meet our contact at terminal 1 yet (meeting this monday).
+Since this was our main user story for this week, I (kinda) accomplished my goal from last week.
+We hoped to be able to meet with our contact person this week, but he could do it on next monday earliest, so the coming parts are similar to last week’s.

+Where I want to be: I want to be able to get as many user stories done as possible.
+Also to refine the current ones we have after talking to our contact person at the terminal.

+How to get there: I will do this by attending the meeting on monday and making sure to know as much as I can about the environment and the interactions before we actually start with the coding.